strudeljs/strudel/README.md

 ## Introduction

 Strudel.js is a lightweight framework that is designed to help provide interactivity to back-end rendered pages through modern API and following latest standards.
-The main features are
+The main features are:

-* **Declarative API**: Boilerplate reduced to minimum thanks to the use of decorators
+* **Declarative API**: Boilerplate reduced to minimum with handy decorators
-* **Component architure**: Modularise and easily encapsulate interactive functionality
+* **Component architecture**: Modularised and encapsulated way of writting functionality
-* **Small footprint**: No dependencies, just ~4kb gzipped
+* **Small footprint**: Zero dependencies, ~4kb gzipped payload
+* **Ecosystem**: Specialised tools for better developer experience

 ## Browser Support